synthizer/synthizer/manual/src/object_reference/direct_source.md

 Inherited from Source only.

+## Linger Behavior

+Lingers until the timeout or until all generators have been destroyed.

 ## Remarks

 A direct source is for music and other audio assets that don't wish to